Read the affiliate disclosure page to find out how can you help VPNCentral effortlessly and without spending any money. Read more

 As with the VPN app, we used the same tools – Speedtest.net, SpeedOf.Me, and Fast.com to run the speed tests, as well as the same VPN server locations – Frankfurt, New York City, and Sydney, respectively.

-We also used the same VPN service, namely Private Internet Access (PIA), since it provides VPN extensions for Chrome, Firefox, Opera.
+We also used the same VPN service, namely Private Internet Access (PIA), since it provides VPN extensions for Chrome, Firefox, and Opera.
 In the examples below, we used the Opera VPN extension to run the speed tests.

 Besides encryption and the distance to the VPN server, the browser itself can also influence speed since some browsers are faster than others.